VideoBrandStory/academic-kickstart-christopherodom/content/project/03-odom-hollywood-2004/index.md

 ---
-title: "How to Make it in Hollywood Before You Make It"
+title: "How to Make it in Hollywood Before You..."
 date: 2004-04-07
 publishDate: 2019-10-24T04:44:02.121849Z
 authors: ["Christopher C. Odom"]
 publication_types: ["5"]
-summary: "A glimpse of ten relevant and very different emerging artists in Hollywood, all at different career phases."
+summary: ""
 featured: true
 publication: ""
 tags: ["Documentary"]